mellowzy365/TweakyLITE/README.md

 ## ✨ Overview

-TweakyLITE is a lightweight Windows tweaking tool designed to Windows tweaks, managing system services, controlling processes, and optimizing workflows
+TweakyLITE is a simple Windows Utility designed to Windows tweaks, managing system services, controlling processes, and optimizing workflows

 Built using **PowerShell**